urro200/urro200/README.md

 - 👺 Hi, I’m @urro200
-- 👀 I’m interested in all things computer science, and learning everything i can
+- 👀 I’m interested in all things computer science, and learning everything I can
-- 😎 I’m currently learning Data Science and Computer Science.
+- 😎 I’m currently learning Data Structures and Computer Algorithms.
 - 😆 I’m looking to collaborate on anything possible to further my learning
-- 📫 How to reach me: email(urro200@gmail.com)
+- 📫 How to reach me: email(uriahrodriguez@berkeley.edu)

 <!---
 urro200/urro200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.